CIBC-Internal/python/Doc/library/csv.rst

 .. method:: csvwriter.writerow(row)

-   Write the *row* parameter to the writer's file object, formatted according to the current dialect.
+   Write the *row* parameter to the writer's file object, formatted according to the current :class:`Dialect`.
+Return the return value of the call to the *write* method of the underlying file object.

+   .. versionchanged:: 3.5
+      Added support of arbitrary iterables.

 .. method:: csvwriter.writerows(rows)

-   Write all the *rows* parameters (a list of *row* objects as described above) to the writer's file object, formatted according to the current dialect.
+   Write all elements in *rows* (an iterable of *row* objects as described above) to the writer's file object, formatted according to the current dialect.

 Writer objects have the following public attribute: